ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 partition the documents into sections.
 Sections consist of groups of sentences sharing a common purpose such as "History of Present Illness", "Medications", or "Discharge Instructions".
-Effective section tagging can reduce the amount of text to be processed for NLP tasks.
+Effective section tagging can reduce the amount of text processed for NLP tasks.
 This document describes the Clarity section tagger and how it works.

-The starting point for the section tagger is the open-source SecTag database of J. Denny and colleagues [1]_.
+The starting point for the section tagger is the open-source *SecTag* database of J. Denny and colleagues [1]_.

 Source Code
 ===========